jrletner/FE_Lectures/Lectures/8_18_25_Lecture/Exercises/README.md

 # Exercises — 8/18/25 (Forms, Ifs, Functions)

-1. Validate create-club form
+1. Validate signup form

-- Prevent submit when name is empty or capacity < 1; show a message next to the form.
+- Prevent submit when `name` is empty or `age` < 13; show an inline message next to each invalid field.

-2. Duplicate check
+2. Duplicate username check

-- Given an array of clubs, ensure new club names are unique (case-insensitive).
-Return a helpful error.
+- Given an array of usernames, ensure a new username is unique (case-insensitive).
+Return a helpful error string or `null`.

-3. Pure addClub
+3. Pure addItem

-- Write addClub(state, name, capacity) that returns a new state array when valid; otherwise returns state unchanged and an error message.
+- Write `addItem(list, item)` that returns a new array with `item` appended only when `item` passes `isNonEmpty`.
+Otherwise return the original list and an error.

 4. Guard functions

-- Create tiny helpers: isNonEmpty(str), isPositiveInt(n).
-Use them inside addClub.
+- Implement small helpers: `isNonEmpty(str)`, `isPositiveInt(n)`, `isEmail(str)`.
+Use them in your validations.